12 Ways To Prepare For The Second Wave of COVID

 - Consider air purifiers (if your budget permits) for high-traffic areas.

 - Besides your weekly cleaning (in my case, Quadrants), get dirty!
 Go behind that stove, wipe down the greasy cabinets, and GIVE your extra stuff away!
 When the cold comes, remember those that have nothing.
-An additional coat, gloves, warm socks are like gold to someone who doesn’t have any.
+An additional coat, gloves, and warm socks are like gold to someone who doesn’t have any.

 - Room by room extra cleaning (blinds, light fixtures, wash or vacuum curtains)